nschonni/cordova-docs/articles/develop-apps/use-cordova-plugins.md

 ## Bonus: Try them all!

 The [Cordova Plugins Sampler](https://github.com/ryanjsalva/cordova-simulate-tests) is authored by Cordova expert and longtime Visual Studio engineer Ryan Salva ([@ryansalva](https://twitter.com/ryanjsalva)).
-Sample this supreme sampling of samples and learn how to use plugins from Battery to Camera to Contacts and more.
+Sample this supreme sampling of plugin samples and learn how to use plugins from Battery to Camera to Contacts and more.

 Feel free to download the [sample off Ryan's Github](https://github.com/ryanjsalva/cordova-simulate-tests) and play around.
 To open this project inside VS, go to 'File > New Project > Add project from existing code', and follow the import wizard.